 The Help to Buy schemes, also known as Equity Loan, Shared Ownership and Lifetime ISA, are government schemes to help first time home buyers get onto the property ladder.

-Equity Loan helps you buy a new-build property with a smaller deposit.
+Equity Loan helps you buy a new-build property with a deposit of only 5% and a 20% loan from the government.

 Shared Ownership lets you buy a percentage share of a property, rather than the whole thing.
 This can help you get on the property ladder with a smaller deposit and a lower income.